Barhwald/cinemaApp/README.md

 To run the app follow this guide:
 1. Download the app using git clone to have it locally.
-2. The app has an external database connected so there is no need to set any database on your own.
+2. The app has an external MySQL database connected so there is no need to set any database on your own.
 3. Simply run the CinemaApplication.java file in your IDE.
 4. The app will open on http://localhost:8080/